-Books, Movies & More
+Books, Movies and More

 Find out about all the great things you can access for free with your library card.
 Pick from a huge range of books, eBooks, DVDs, language courses, digital magazines, online learning and lots more...

-Find books & other items
+Find books and other items

 Here is a list of the kind of materials you can expect to find in your local library and online:

 If you find it difficult to read normal-sized print, why not try large print?
-All Dublin City Libraries have a wide range of fiction and some non-fiction books in large print.
+All Dublin City Libraries have a wide range of fiction and some non fiction books in large print.

 If you prefer to read something shorter than the usual book that uses shorter sentences, you might like to try books from the Easy Reads section.